rabah-khalek/TMVA_tutorials/README.md

 Eventhough the TMVA toolkit is supported by ROOT_VERSION >= 5.34/11 , it has been under a lot of developpement and changes.
 For the topical lectures we will work with **ROOT_VERSION >= 6.08/07** which has the needed TMVA built-in.

-1) Check your ROOT version with: `root-config --version`
+a.
+Check your ROOT version with: `root-config --version`
 if ROOT_VERSION < 6.08/07 go to step 2.

-2) Check if you have the right TMVA installed:
+b.
+Check if you have the right TMVA installed:
 In your terminal type:
 ```ruby
 $ root -l